-The Fund's Declaration and the Fund's Bylaws include provisions that could limit the ability of other entities or persons to acquire control of the Fund or to convert the Fund to open-end status.
-See "Anti-Takeover and Other Provisions in the Declaration of Trust and Bylaws."
-These provisions in the Declaration and the Fund's Bylaws could have the effect of depriving the Common Shareholders of opportunities to sell their Common Shares at a premium over the then-current market price of the Common Shares or at NAV.
+The Fund's Declaration and Bylaws include provisions that could limit the ability of other entities or persons to acquire control of the Fund or to convert the Fund to open-end status.
+See "Anti-Takeover and Other Provisions in the Agreement and Declaration of Trust and Bylaws."
+These provisions in the Declaration and the Bylaws could have the effect of depriving the Common Shareholders of opportunities to sell their Common Shares at a premium over the then-current market price of the Common Shares or at NAV.